 Each of the prepared speeches has an individual evaluation, where commendations and recommendations are provided.
 Feedback is welcomed at Riverside as it’s a chance for us all to learn and improve.
-A good structure for your evaluation is the Tennis Court - introduction, commendation, recommendation, commendation, conclusion or summary.
+An evaluation is a short speech in itself, and tests your listening skills.

 Sergeant at Arms

 All Toastmasters clubs have a Sergeant at Arms, who manages the physical aspect of the meetings.
 This includes setting up the venue, opening each meeting and organising the ballot counting.
-At Riverside, we have promoted our Sergeant at Arms to Colonel as way of thanks for his hard work over the last three years.
+The Sergeant at Arms is also responsible for logistics, items such as award ribbons and voting slips.

 The Zoom Master is a new role in response to the COVID-19 pandemic.
-As Toastmasters meetings now have an online or hybrid element, our Zoom Master manages the technical aspects, including admitting members from the waiting room, managing screen sharing and monitoring the chat function.
+As Toastmasters meetings now can have an online or hybrid element, the Zoom Master manages technical aspects, including admitting members from the waiting room, managing screen sharing and monitoring the chat function.